evgenyshpolyansky-afk/incode-demo-1/README.md

 	- `asg` — Auto Scaling Group backed by a Launch Template.
 User-data pulls a Docker image from ECR and runs the app.
 	- `ec2` — single-instance module (used for a bastion host).
 Accepts security group IDs and instance profile configuration.

+## Application Endpoints

+The deployed Flask application provides the following endpoints for monitoring and health checks:

+- **`/liveness`** - Demonstrates that the application is up and running.
+This is a simple health check endpoint that returns a basic response to confirm the Flask application container is operational.
+- **`/readiness`** - Demonstrates database connectivity.
+Returns HTTP 200 if the database connection is successful, or HTTP 503 with an error message if the database connection fails.
+This endpoint is useful for load balancer health checks and deployment validation.

 ## How it operates (high level)

 1. Network & infra: The `vpc` module creates the VPC and subnets.
 Environment `main.tf` wires up security groups and other infra modules.